 – Limited selection of hotels in some areas

 – Limited customer service

 – Some hotels require a deposit

 We’ve looked at multiple hotel booking sites.
-Here’s our guide to the best hotel booking sites and how to maximize the potential of each of them.
+Here’s our guide to the best hotel booking sites and how to maximize their potential.

 Best Hotel Booking Sites

 Booking.com features extensive reviews from hotel customers to help you decide on your lodging.
-The site also offers package deals where you can book flights and hotels; flights, hotels, and cars; or flights and cars at the same time and save money.
+The site also offers package deals where you can book flights, hotels, hotels, and cars, or flights and cars simultaneously and save money.
 The site also offers daily deals.

-Booking.com has a genius loyalty program, genuinely called “Genius,” that can gain you additional discounts and perks such as late checkout.
-Unfortunately, the site fails to offer an easy comparison of hotel room prices, so you’ll need to do that yourself using information from the site.
+Booking.com has a genius loyalty program, genuinely called “Genius,” that can give you additional discounts and perks such as late checkout.
+Unfortunately, the site fails to easily compare hotel room prices, so you’ll need to do that using the site’s information.